survive-the-century/survive-the-century/book/text/chapter_zoonotic-pandemic.md

 Within six months, it spreads all around the world, killing two per cent of the world’s population and decimating the global economy.

-Talking about geo-engineering is nobody’s priority right now.
+Talking about geoengineering is nobody’s priority right now.

 - [Well, you made it through the 2060s.](part-page_2070.html){:js-next-dest="newspaper_welcome-to-2070-slow-fade.html"}
 {:.choice-options}